joelchrono12/joelchrono12.ml/_posts/2025-11-13-time-spent-enjoying-luxury.md

 title="Reassess time spent enjoying luxury" author='Steve'
 author_url='https://ottawa.place/@srgower'
-site="Every time my wife is away for business travel, I take the opportunity to do things I don't have time for when we're together: video games, movies and TV shows my wife won't watch, that sort of thing.
+site="An Almost Anonymous Blog" description="Every time my wife is away for business travel, I take the opportunity to do things I don't have time for when we're together: video games, movies and TV shows my wife won't watch, that sort of thing.
 Inevitably I wind up spending too much time with these luxuries.
 Just last night (Monday), when I had all day to play with a vacation day, I didn't go to sleep until 12:50 AM."
 %}

 I recently saw this post by Steve and found it kinda relatable.